alessioberton/StreamDownloadMjpegVideoApp/README.md

 # StreamDownloadMjpegVideoApp
-Android app that display video stream and download it in the same time, not so performant but works well
+Android app that display jpeg video stream and download it in the same time, not so performant but works well